 Verify, Verify, Verify

 To protect yourself against fraud, Josh Richner, market and outreach coordinator for Nationallegal.com urged, “Every time you get a call about anything related to finances — even a seemingly simple purchase — confirm and verify that they are who they say they are.
 Our world is rife with fraud.
 Deal with any unsolicited conversation with a healthy amount of skepticism.”

 Turn on Automatic Savings

-The easiest and most repeatable habit to start on the road to financial success is turning on auto-savings, said Katherine Fox, CFP, an investment and philanthropic advisor at Arnerich Massena.
+The easiest and most repeatable habit to start on the road to financial success is turning on auto-savings, said Katherine Fox, CFP, founder and advisor at Sunnybranch Wealth.
 “It is essential to get into the habit of putting away as much of your paycheck as you can into savings every month.
 Once you have sufficient cash reserves, these savings can be directed into a retirement or taxable account to allow you to take advantage of the huge benefits of compound interest.”

 Massena continued, “This habit becomes especially important when you get a raise or a new job making more money.
 If you put a portion of your new, extra income immediately into a savings account you will be saving more and also avoid letting lifestyle creep erase your future financial success.”

 Money can be quite personal, and thus hard to talk about.
 Our financial behaviors can be an expression of our values and beliefs, according to Emily Koochel, PhD, senior financial planning education consultant at eMoney Advisor.